kiraoyd/terraform_practice_2023/README.md

 # Implementing the examples from the Terraform book

+## For the love of bananas: ALWAYS put #!/bin/bash on LINE 1 of any bash script!!!

 Note: for Chapter 3 branch, the s3 bucket is region US-east-2, can't change it

 # Below is a record of important steps to be able to write and run these examples: